-The American Medical Association (AMA) started a bold initiative for the development of an integrated clinical informatics platform for big data analytics.
+The American Medical Association (AMA) started a bold initiative.
+It is for the development of an integrated health model initiative for big data analytics.
 If successful, this helps standardize healthcare with a common data model for different organizations to access.

 Without the patient goals, the data consists only of the history, latest conditions and the medication or treatment.
 Setting goals will greatly improve the health care delivery, and the data stored becomes more informative.